galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/initialising-home-folder.md

 You can view the full list of options (flags) that are available with the `galasactl local init` command in the [Galasa cli repository](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_local_init.md).

+## Initialising the Maven settings.xml file

+If you have Maven installed, and have run a Maven command, an `/.m2` directory, containing a folder called `repositories`, should exist in your home directory.
+Running the `galasa local init` command then automatically creates a `settings.xml` file in this `/.m2` directory, and populates the file with basic configuration settings.
+If an `/.m2` directory does not exist, the `galasactl local init` command creates it, as well as the `settings.xml` file.

+The `settings.xml` file enables you to set configurations for Maven to use during test runs.
+For example, you can set local and remote repository locations, credentials for private repositories, and Maven profile settings.

 ## Setting the Galasa home folder